As a young woman, I had terrible facial blemishes and didn't have the privilege of knowing the best skin-care tips at the time.

 10 Benefits of Exfoliating

-- Clogged pores that make facial skin look dull by trapping oil and dirt, is removed with consistent exfoliation.
+- Clogged pores, which make skin look dull by trapping oil and dirt, are cleared up with consistent exfoliation.

 - Re-energises dull and lifeless skin.